 If you work in marketing and are in charge of a campaign or a go-to-market strategy, being able to reference other boards related to design assets, product development, or sales enablement from one central place.
 Now you can reference all related projects by simply adding a board URL as the card title automatically converts the card front to a Board card.

-Join us on February 23rd or 25th, 2021 where we answer all of your questions about these new features, show off some demos, and talk about the exciting future of Trello.
+We held a webinar to answer all of your questions about Trello's new views and card types, show off some demos, and talk about the exciting future of Trello.

 Good or bad, we’d love to hear your thoughts.
 Find us on Twitter (@trello)!